Airflow Incidents and Task Observability

 Monte Carlo uses Airflow Callbacks to send a webhook back to Monte Carlo upon an event in Airflow.
 The callbacks are lightweight, with just an HTTP call, so there is a negligible impact to your DAGs and Tasks.

-The callbacks can be at the DAG or Task level.
+The callbacks can be at the DAG or Task level; we recommend having both to get full functionality.
 Callbacks on the DAG can be specified at a granular-level (one for each Callback Type) or more broadly:

 # explicit, per callback type